johnwidno/Capstone-Project-Phase-5---Final-Project-DS-Akademi/README.md

 - phone number
 - LinkedIn

 ## Exploratory data Analysis
 ### Data preparation
 There are 7 tables in the dataset; one of them is a duplicate, so we combined the 6 unique tables.
-Some columns were reformatted, and the NULL and duplicate values were remove
+Some columns are reformatted .Some are dropped when not necessary for the analysis and the NULL and duplicate values were removed.

 ### Business understanding

-In today’s fast-evolving fundraising landscape, nonprofit organisations face growing pressure to engage supporters meaningfully, demonstrate their impact, and build trust through transparency.
+In today’s fast-evolving fundraising landscape, nonprofit organisations face growing pressure to engage supporters meaningfully, demonstrate results, and build trust through transparency.
 Traditional, instinct-driven approaches no longer meet modern donor expectations

 Adopting a data-informed approach is not just a technical upgrade—it’s a cultural shift that aligns mission, message, and measurement.
 With the right mindset and existing tools, even small organisations can use data to boost engagement and impact.

 Delivering measurable change increasingly depends on how well nonprofits engage and retain supporters.
 As donor expectations rise and attention spans shrink, sustaining long-term relationships becomes a major challenge.[McKinsey Global Institute](https://www.mckinsey.com/capabilities/growth-marketing-and-sales/our-insights/five-facts-how-customer-analytics-boosts-corporate-performance) says that data-driven organisations are 23 times more likely to acquire customers, 6 times as likely to retain customers and 19 times as likely to be profitable, showing the importance of including data in decision making.

-Our objectives focus on helping NPO'S reduce donor churn, strengthen their  relationships with donors, and improve alignment between fundraising and impact, with data driven analysis.
+Our objectives focus on helping NPOs reduce donor churn, strengthen their  relationships with donors, and improve alignment between fundraising and impact, with data driven analysis.
 We aim to help them engage donors and inspire new strategies for attraction and retention.

 ### Data Understanding
 A synthetic dataset was created to reflect the operational characteristics of a nonprofit organisation, focused on youth and community welfare.
 It includes relational tables for donors, donations, campaigns, impact outcomes, and engagement activities.
 These tables are structured to support a complete engagement analysis from start to finish.